IchimeiKyou/KDTree/readme.md

 ---
 ## K-D Tree Project
 ### Overview
+A K-D tree (k-dimensional tree) is a binary search tree designed to efficiently store and search data in a multi-dimensional space.
+Each node holds a k-dimensional point and is split into left and right child nodes based on a specific dimension.
+This allows operations such as range search and nearest neighbor search to be performed efficiently.
+K-D trees are widely used in areas such as machine learning, computer graphics, and geographic information systems. <br>
 To use this system, Qt (v5.9.0) and graphviz(v3.0.0) are necessary.<br>
 You may download graphviz via https://graphviz.org/download/ and Qt via https://download.qt.io/archive/qt/